 - 1. Refer to GW Interior Signage Manual at the end of this section for specific sign type diagrams.

 - 2. Installation/Mounting Height:

 - a.
-Interior room signs shall be mounted at 60" from the finished floor to the baseline of Braille text.
+Interior room signs shall be mounted at 60" from the finished floor to the baseline of the Braille text.
+Like type signage shall be mounted at a consistent height throughout the building.

 - 3. Directional and Specialty Signage:

 - a.
 Directional Signage

 - i.
 Located in areas such as elevator lobbies and corridors, which include department names and arrows to assist building occupants find their destination

 - b.
 Informational Signage

 - i.
 Located in areas such as elevator lobbies and corridors, which include information for building occupants

 - c.
 Die-Cut Decal and Silk-Screen Signage

 - i.
 Decal or silk-screen signage with an etched glass appearance is preferred over true etched glasswork as decals can be changed more easily thus offering greater flexibility.

 - ii.
 Mounted on front or back of glass

 - iii.
 Size varies

 - iv.
 Custom design per program requirements